Kwpolska/chriswarrick.com/posts/2017/07/03/setting-up-a-python-development-environment.rst

 If the version that ships with your distribution is too old, there are some options.
 There might be some repositories with better versions, eg. the `deadsnakes PPA <https://launchpad.net/~fkrull/+archive/ubuntu/deadsnakes>`_ for Ubuntu.
-Then there’s the other option of compiling Python manually.
+Then there’s the other option of compiling Python.
+There are some tools to help with this, like ``pyenv`` or ``pythonz`` (they can also manage multiple Python versions), or you can do it manually.
 The instructions depend on your exact requirements, but here’s a summary:

 1. Download the `source distribution from Python.org <https://www.python.org/downloads/source/>`_ and unpack it.
 Go into the unpacked source directory.
 2. Ensure you’ve got a functional C compiler and Python’s dependencies.
 You can